How to Choose the Right Tint for Your Property

 Window Orientation

 The direction your windows face can also influence your choice.
 South-facing windows receive the most sunlight, making them ideal candidates for darker tints.
-East and west-facing windows may benefit from lighter tints to reduce glare while still allowing light in.
+East & west-facing windows may benefit from lighter tints to reduce glare while still allowing light in.

 Aesthetic Preferences

-Consider how the tint will look from both the inside and outside of your home.
+Consider how the tint will look from both the inside & outside of your home.
 Some homeowners prefer a subtle tint that enhances privacy without drastically changing the appearance of their windows, while others may opt for a more reflective film for a modern look.

 Installation Process